Last Updated on December 23, 2025 by Jan Barley

 Cooking & Recipes: RPM $2.50

 The cooking niche experienced a massive surge in popularity in the last few years, particularly during the pandemic.
-As more people stayed home, they turned to YouTube for recipe ideas, cooking tutorials, and inspiration to elevate their culinary skills, or simply to admire the artistry of others in the kitchen.
+As more people stayed home, they turned to YouTube for recipe ideas, cooking tutorials, etc.

 Whether it’s quick weeknight meals, gourmet dishes, or baking masterpieces, cooking channels continue to draw in audiences hungry for inspiration and guidance.